eunomia-bpf/bpftime/README.md

 `bpftime` is continuously evolving with more features in the pipeline:

+- [X] ring buffer output support.
+- [ ] perf event output support.
+- [ ] Figure out how to run transparently with kernel probe
 - [ ] An AOT compiler for eBPF can be easily added based on the LLVM IR.
-- [ ] perf event and ring buffer output support.
 - [ ] more examples and usecases.
 - [ ] More map types and distribution maps support.
 - [ ] More program types support.